youssef1timoumi/PyLinkedIn/README.md

 - Sending extracted data to Azure OpenAI for AI-driven analysis

 ## 🚧 Work in Progress
 I am actively working on improving this script!
-Stay tuned for updates. 🚀
+Stay tuned for updates, its for education purposes!! 🚀